You focus on your own, specialized field of academic interest from the moment you set foot on campus.

 - Banking the structure of financial institutions, the access to finance, and how they implement coherent monetary policies.

 - Empirical finance, investments and institutional investors.
 How institutional investors shape stock prices in the financial markets.

 - Corporate governance and executive compensation.
 How shareholders control with their votes the executive compensation of managers and the governance decisions in the firm.

 - Mergers and acquisitions, on what triggers M&A deals and how to measure synergies and value added.

 You will aim to publish your research in mainstream journals such as Journal of Finance; Journal of Financial Economics; Review of Financial Studies; Review of Finance; Journal of Applied Corporate Finance; Journal of Financial Stability; Management Science.

-You will be encouraged to publish in mainstream journals such as Information Systems Research; MIS Quarterly; Journal of Management Information Systems; European Journal of Information Systems; Journal of the Association for Information Systems.
+You will be closely working with our faculty on research projects aimed at publication in the premier information systems journals such as Information Systems Research, MIS Quarterly, Journal of Management Information Systems, European Journal of Information Systems and the Journal of the Association for Information Systems.

 Research at the Managerial Decision Sciences department comprises both statistical decision theory and the study of decision making from a broader organizational perspective.
 Some current research topics of professors at this department include: